There are plenty of left behinds at one of Alan’s rental properties, and, as a favor, I am working overtime to get things cleaned up.

 Owls have a reputation for being wise.
 It seems, though, that they should be well down on the bird IQ list.
 When you stay up all night and live off small rodents you are not radiating intelligence.

-With big rodents out west big owls keep things even.
+With big rodents out west, though,, as well as frisky jackalopes, big owls help keep the balance of nature even.

-This owl never sleeps and when ambulances blast past on the Interstate, his eyes simply blink.
+This guy never sleeps and when ambulances blast past on the Interstate, his eyes simply blink.

 When you are wise you aren’t surprised by anything.